shnela/RabbitCourse/06_persistance.md

    1. Should be equall to 2
 4. Restart RabbitMQ application
 5. Check number of messages in each queue
-   1. There should be no `q.test_durability.transistent` queue
+   1. There should be no `q.test_durability.transient` queue
    2. There should be only **1** message in `q.test_durability.durable1`